 Enrico Dindo was born into a family of musicians.
 At the age of six he began studying cello and afterwards graduated at the "Giuseppe Verdi" Conservatoire of music in Turin.
 Later on, he perfected his studies with Egidio Roveda and with Antonio Janigro.

 In 1987, at the age of 22, he began performing as principal cellist in the Teatro alla Scala Orchestra, for eleven years until 1998.

-Enrico Dindo records for Decca and plays a Pietro Giacomo Rogeri cello of 1717 (ex Piatti), confided to him by the Pro Canale Foundation.
+Enrico Dindo plays the Pietro Giacomo Rogeri cello of 1717 (ex-Piatti), with thanks to the Pro Canale Foundation.